The academic work of Duke Divinity School presently embraces six degree programs:

 Students may request up to 1 more course as P/F

 Such P/F grades are not included in the computation of the grade point average.
 The Pass/Fail grading basis must be elected before the end of Drop/Add for any enrollment period; students cannot make changes to grading basis after Drop/Add.
 Students in the ThM and ThD degree programs are not eligible to take courses on the Pass/Fail grading basis.
 Some limited electives within the MDiv program can be graded on Pass/Fail basis with instructor approval.
 Pass/Fail is not a grading option for Black Church Studies limited electives.
-Field Education and some Spiritual Formation courses do not count towards the pass/fail limit.
+Field Education and some Spiritual Formation courses do not count toward the pass/fail limit.

 In the core courses for the MDiv (hybrid and residential), MA, and MTS degrees, the grading is as follows: A, B, C, and F. The grade of D does not exist in core courses.
 Core courses may not be taken on the Pass/Fail grading basis.
-Students are required to obtain the grade of C- or better in order to pass a core course.
+Students are required to obtain a grade of C- or better in order to pass a core course.
 Students earning a grade lower than a C- in a core course shall be obliged to retake the course for credit and pass the course with a grade of C- or better.

 MA, MDiv (hybrid and residential), and MTS students may, on the basis of undergraduate courses, a religion major, or other substantial preparation, be given advanced placement in one or more of the eight required subjects.
-Such placement normally presumes at least two college courses in a given area (e.g., Old Testament) with a satisfactory grade average and permits the student to fulfill the requirement by electing an advanced course in the same area (e.g., an advanced Old Testament course in place of Old Testament 752).
+Such placement normally presumes at least two college courses in a given area (e.g., Old Testament) with a satisfactory grade average and permits the student to fulfill the requirement by electing an advanced course in the same area (e.g., an advanced Old Testament course in place of OLDTEST 752).
 Advanced placement must be granted by the division chair (or that individual’s designee) and cannot occur until after a student matriculates in a Duke Divinity School degree program.
-Certificate in theology and health care (C-THC) students applying to a degree program may request the Christian Studies 705 and 706 (Cultivating Christian Imagination I and II) courses for advanced standing to the appropriate division chair of either church history or theology/ethics.
-Courses taken for advanced placement must be taken on the graded basis and cannot simultaneously count as a limited elective.
+Certificate in theology and health care (C-THC) students applying to a degree program may request the XTIANSTU 705 and 706 (Cultivating Christian Imagination I and II) courses for advanced standing to the appropriate division chair of either church history or theology/ethics.
+Courses taken for advanced placement must be taken on a graded basis and cannot simultaneously count as a limited elective.

-MA, MDiv (hybrid and residential), and MTS students whose academic work after admission is not satisfactory may be placed on limited program by the Academic Policies Committee and are required to reduce their course load or to make other academic adjustments.
-The Academic Policies Committee may also place students on limited program due to circumstances stemming from medical conditions or bereavement.
+MA, MDiv (hybrid and residential), and MTS students whose academic work after admission is not satisfactory may be placed on a limited program by the Academic Policies Committee and are required to reduce their course load or to make other academic adjustments.
+The Academic Policies Committee may also place students on limited programs due to circumstances stemming from medical conditions or bereavement.
 MDiv and MTS students who during the first year of Divinity School maintain less than a C (2.0) average, including failures, ordinarily will be required to withdraw from the school or be placed on an involuntary leave of absence, depending on the circumstances.

 A student may petition the academic dean to receive a grade of incomplete in a course.
-This petition must be filed in writing on the prescribed form with the Office of Academic Programs on or before the close of business of the last day of the final reading period of the term in question.
+This petition must be filed in writing on the prescribed form with the Office of Academic Programs on or before the close of business on the last day of the final reading period of the term in question.
 Such permission may be granted when a student, through some circumstances beyond control, such as illness, has been hindered from meeting the course requirements.
 Adjudication of the petition will rest with the academic dean and the instructor concerned.
 The academic dean will communicate in writing to the student regarding the joint decision and any conditions attached thereto or ask the instructor to do so.
 Typically, an incomplete becomes either an F or a permanent incomplete unless it is removed through completion of assigned work by the following dates: for incompletes incurred in fall semester courses, February 1; for incompletes incurred in spring semester courses, September 1; and for incompletes incurred in summer term courses, October 1.
 Grades should be posted within two weeks of the student submitting the work to the instructor or no later than the end of the first Reading Week of the term.
 No incomplete may extend beyond one year from the end of the term in which the incomplete was granted.
 The grade of permanent incomplete is reserved for instances in which the student’s work in the course was substantial and of passing quality.